 Match the products you are displaying to the conditions outside.
 Umbrellas and holidays are likely to sell more in dark and rainy weather, and sun loungers and cocktail makers will do better if the sun is shining.

-You may think, “It’s winter, I know what it will be like” – but even in January there will be bright sunny days where product shots of thick blankets and warm coats will not match what your customers are considering purchasing at that time.
+You may think, “It’s summer, I know what it will be like” – but even in July there will be days of rain where shots of outdoor furniture and people happily having a BBQ won’t match what people are looking to buy at that moment.
 The beauty of an interactive display is that you can plan various display scenarios and if you keep on top of changing them to match the changing conditions, you are likely to get more sales.

 Location, location, location